WHS

 English for Speakers of other Languages

-Note: Students in Year 9 must select at least one option from the Languages Learning Area.
+Note: New Entrants, students in Year 9 must select at least one option from the Languages Learning Area.

 Learning Outside the Classroom